 However, you should be careful with tea from coffee chains like Starbucks, which in most cases contain a lot of sugar (*) or at least sweeteners.

-Can I Drink Herbal Tea While Intermittent Fasting?
+Can You Drink Herbal Tea When Intermittent Fasting?

 Although herbal and fruit tea is prevalent here in Central Europe, they are often big surprises.
 You usually cannot be sure what is inside.